ceceliabraswell/Snacks-and-Ladders/README.md

 ## What is Snakes and Ladders?

 Play the classic Snakes and Ladders board game, but now adapted for the computer screen.
 This two person game is red versus yellow.
-Click the 'Roll Dice' button to generate a random number between 1 to 6 to determine how many squares your piece moves.
+Click the 'Roll Dice' button to generate a random number between 1 to 6 to determine how many points you earn and how many squares you advance on the board.
 Land on a square containing the end of the ladder and advance to the top of the ladder.
 Land on a square with a snake head, and slide back down the board to the end of the ladder.
-Containing 100 board squares to advance across, be the first person to reason the final square to win.
+Be the first person to collect exactly 100 points to reach the end of the board and win.

 ![Screen shot of Snakes and Ladders game.](./images/screenshot.png)